vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 This setup helps organize and structure essential customer service information in your environment.

-# Exercise 4: Build a Copilot in Microsoft Copilot Studio with New AI Capabilities
+# Exercise 4: Build a Copilot in Microsoft Copilot Studio with new AI Capabilities

 In this exercise, you will create and configure a new copilot in Microsoft Copilot Studio to assist with Contoso Electronics services.